hofstadter-io/connector-js/README.md

-# connectors-js
+# connector-js

-JavaScript implementation of the 'connectors' concept.
+JavaScript implementation of the 'connector' concept.

 ### Install